-In the 2019 National Student Survey, 88.2% of Worcester final year students said they were satisfied overall, placing the University at 16th out of 152 institutions and 8th out of all English non-specialist universities.
-Nine courses at Worcester received 100% satisfaction.
+In the 2020 National Student Survey, 85% of Worcester final year students said they were satisfied overall, above the national average of 83.2% and putting the University as one of the top scoring universities in the Midlands.
+Fourteen courses at Worcester received 100% satisfaction.

-- Top 10 for Student Satisfaction - 2019 National Student Survey
+- Top 10 for Student Experience - Times Good University Guide 2021

 A place for everyone